 When is the best time to go stargazing with kids near Washington, DC?

-- Spring and fall offer the most comfortable conditions for family stargazing in the DC area; mild temperatures, clear skies and earlier sunsets make it easier for younger children to stay up for darkness.
-March and April specifically bring visible planets, the Lyrid meteor shower in late April and comfortable evening temperatures across Virginia and Maryland.
+- Spring and fall offer the most comfortable conditions for family stargazing in the DC area.
+Mild temperatures, clear skies and earlier sunsets make it easier for younger children to stay up for darkness.
+In particular, March and April bring visible planets, the Lyrid meteor shower in late April and comfortable evening temperatures across Virginia and Maryland.

 Are the NOVAC star parties free?

 - Yes.
 The Northern Virginia Astronomy Club’s star parties at Udvar-Hazy Center and Sky Meadows State Park are free and open to the public.
-No registration is required for most events, though Sky Meadows charges a standard state park entry fee per vehicle.
+Most events require no registration, though Sky Meadows charges a standard state park entry fee per vehicle.
 Check the NOVAC website for the most current schedule.

 What can kids see through a telescope at a star party?